-Trinity's Nobel Economists Lecture Series, begun in 1984 by Professor Emeritus and former E.M.
-Stevens Distinguished Professor of Economics William Breit, brings some of the most brilliant and influential economists of the post-war era to campus.
+Trinity’s Nobel Economists lecture Series, begun in 1984 by Distinguished Professor of Economics William Breit, brings some of the most brilliant and influential economists of the post-war era to campus.

 Based on the general theme “My Evolution as an Economist,” the lectures offer rare autobiographical insights into the Nobel laureates’ contributions, the sources and nature of their discoveries, and their growth and development as economists.

-To see a complete list of previous speakers, as well as for more information about Trinity's Nobel Economists Lecture Series, please click here.
+For any questions please call 210-999-7373.
+To see a complete list of previous speakers, as well as for more information about Trinity’s Nobel Economists Lecture Series, please visit the Nobel Economist inside page.